 Starring: Miles Teller, Michael B. Jordan, Kate Mara, Jamie Bell, Toby Kebbell, Reg E. Cathey, Tim Blake Nelson

-I was actually liking the first part of this film.
-I think they had a nice build.
-Then it ramps up so fast and then ends so quickly.
-If they could get that second half of the film and flesh it out a little bit more, it could have been passable.
-It would have been good enough to give them another shot.
+I liked the first part — nice build.
+Then it ramps up and ends so quickly.
+Flesh out that second half and it might have been passable — good enough to merit another shot.

 1. Star Wars: The Rise of Skywalker